davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 * I don't want to have to use page numbers in cross-referencing for diagrams unless necessary.
 It's much better, in my opinion, to say "the screenshot below" or "the screenshot on the next page".
-Knowing which phrase can be used require the final book to be typset, then updated, then re-typeset to make sure it still works.
+Knowing which phrase can be used requires the final book to be typset, then updated, then re-typeset to make sure it still works.
 * You may have noticed I offset codeblocks with horizontal lines.
 The book also has numerous footnotes and they are shown in the bottom margin with a line above the note.
 I didn't want a page to end with a codeblock and also have a footnote line right after.
 I also didn't want the line for code to appear on its own without any code with